-That was certainly the case when Austrian Billionaire Gernot Langes-Swarovski decided to purchase Bodega Norton – one of Mendoza’s oldest properties and the region’s only traditional winery surrounded by its own vines.
+Sometimes in life, it’s not about the money.
+At least that was the case when Austrian Billionaire Gernot Langes-Swarovski decided to purchase Bodega Norton – one of Mendoza’s oldest properties and the only one which sits among the vines in the traditional manner.
 But this was no idle investment, Gernot spared no expense in perfecting a world-class winemaking facility and team – even installing his son to oversee the entire operation.

-The accolades began almost immediately, but they’ve grown even more spectacular since up-and-coming winemaker, David Bonomi joined the team in 2002.
-David made several ‘up and comer’/’winemakers to watch’ lists before landing on “Decanter’s South America’s Top 10 Winemakers” list in 2018.
-And then last year – Bodega Norton’s 125th anniversary – brought the young man the title of ‘Winemaker of the Year’ from Decanter’s preeminent South American wine writer, Tim Atkin, MW.
+The accolades poured in immediately, but they’ve grown even more spectacular since up-and-coming winemaker, David Bonomi joined the team in 2002.
+David made several ‘up and comer’/’winemakers to watch’ lists before landing on “Decanter’s South America’s Top 10 Winemakers” list in 2017.
+Then in 2020, Bodega Norton’s 125th anniversary, Bonomi earned the title of ‘Winemaker of the Year’ from Decanter’s preeminent South American wine writer, Tim Atkin.

 The ascent in recognition was spearheaded by almost universal record high ratings from the press.
 But one wine quietly existed for decades without a single rating or review.
-Because when you don’t need the money … you can set aside the estate’s most mature parcels for a single Bordeaux-styled cuvee each year, reserved just for family and friends.
+Because when you don’t need the money … you can set aside the estate’s most mature parcels for an estate-grown single bordeaux-styled cuvee each year, reserved just for family and friends.

 Out of stock